-You’ve read about all the improvements to emerge both inside and out each 2021 Tesla model, and maybe you’re more than a little bit tempted.
+You’ve read about all the improvements to emerge both inside and out each 2021 Tesla model as well as the new versions to come in 2022, and maybe you’re more than a little bit tempted.
 Next, reality sets in, and that age old question rears its head: “how much?”
 No need to click through several variations of each model on Tesla’s website, it’s all been compiled for you here.

 How much is a Tesla?

 The information below offers the lowest and highest price version of each trim of every 2021 Tesla model to give you the full spectrum of how little… or how much… you’ll have to spend.

 Note that these prices are accurate as of publish date, but we’ll keep them updated.
 Bear with us as Tesla seems to change its prices often.
 Furthermore, all prices listed do not include the additional $1,200 destination and doc fees, or federal or state tax credits.

 Tesla Model 3 – The cheapest Tesla available

 As the most afforable Tesla by a decent margin, the Model 3 looks quite appealing for 2021.
 Its Standard Range Plus trim starts at a purchase price of $41,990 with zero upgrades, and can go as high as $56,490.
 The latter price includes every top feature available such as red paint, 19″ sport wheels, and full-self driving capabilities.